 Place one lens

-in the clean, dry palm of your hand, and apply a few drops of your contact lens disinfecting solution.
+in the washed, cleaned and dried palm of your hand and apply a few drops of your contact lens disinfecting solution.
 With one finger, gently rub the lens back and forth on your palm to clean the lens surfaces.

 Rinse your lens

 thoroughly with more of your solution, and put it into your clean contact lens case.